-Table 4 presents summary results for the baseline model projections for 2020, 2025 and 2030 for the NO2_UK0007_Annual_1 exceedance situation.
-This shows that the maximum modelled annual mean NO2 concentration predicted for 2020 in this exceedance situation is 38 μ gm-3.
-Hence, the model results suggest that compliance with the NO2 annual limit value is likely to be achieved before 2020 under baseline conditions in this exceedance situation.
+Table 4 presents summary results for the baseline model projections for each year from 2017 to 2030 for the NO2_UK0007_Annual_1 exceedance situation.
+This shows that the maximum modelled annual mean NO2 concentration predicted for 2020 in this exceedance situation is 46 μ gm-3.
+By 2023, the maximum modelled annual mean NO2 concentration is predicted to drop to 39 μ gm-3.
+Hence, the model results suggest that compliance with the NO2 annual limit value is likely to be achieved by 2023 under baseline conditions.

-Figures 6 and 7 show maps of projected annual mean NO2 concentrations in 2020, 2025 and 2030 for background and roadside locations respectively.
-Maps for 2013 are also presented here for reference.
+Figure 6 and 7 presents maps of projected annual mean NO_2 concentrations at background and roadside locations respectively in 2023, the year at which compliance is achieved.
+For reference Figures 8 and 9 show maps of projected annual mean NO_2 concentrations in 2020, 2025 and 2030 for background and roadside locations respectively.